 Ever wonder what you can make for tea or dessert, when friends are coming over and you do not have a single thing in the fridge?

-Since being in South Africa, I have discovered a number of Afrikaan delicacies that take advantage of the few basic items one would be sure to find in the pantry or the fridge.
-The Afrikaan culture is one based on European traditions with a bit more grit since they were the European pioneers who created a new life for themselves and their families in South Africa.
+Since being in South Africa, I have discovered a number of Afrikaner delicacies that take advantage of the few basic items one would be sure to find in the pantry or the fridge.
+The Afrikaner culture is one based on European traditions with a bit more grit since they were the European pioneers who created a new life for themselves and their families in South Africa.

 Since I have been embracing the concept of tapas these days, I converted my original melktart recipe into individual mini tarts that are so easy to pop into your mouth.
 No forks or spoons needed!

 - ½ C sugar

 - 2 C flour, sifted

 - 1 cinnamon stick